-Kurmanbek Bakiyev was the second president of the Kyrgyzstan who served his country from 2005 until the government takeover in April 2010.
+Kurmanbek Bakiyev was the second president of the Kyrgyzstan who served from 2005 until the government takeover in April 2010.
 Following the 2005 events that led to the overthrow of Akayev, Kurmanbek Bakiyev won the presidential election by 89% of the total cast votes.
-His term in office was characterized by the murder of several prominent politicians, economic crisis, riots, and battle for control of the country’s lucrative business.
+His term in office was characterized by the murder of several prominent politicians, economic crisis, riots, and the battle for control of the country’s lucrative businesses.
 However, he improved ties with Russia and China which led to the initiation of several projects including electricity generating projects.
 His government was overturned in April 2010 after a bloody riot.
 He exiled to Belarus with his family where they currently live.

 Roza Otunbayeva (2010-2011)